edmont/sdk-nrf/thread_cert/README.rst

 Known issues
 ************

 * Thread autostarts on reset.
-To be fixed with: https://github.com/zephyrproject-rtos/zephyr/pull/25090
+To be fixed with: https://github.com/zephyrproject-rtos/zephyr/pull/25090 Use ``manual_start.patch`` in Zephyr for the moment.
 * Router DUT doesn't reply to SED's Child ID Requests.
 To be fixed with upmerge.
-* More failures to be investigated.
+* Zephyr's Shell wraps commands longer than 72 characters, causing issues with THCI's pyserial.
+To be fixed in Zephyr.
+Use ``terminal_width.patch`` by the moment.

 Beyond Certification
 ********************